-Each child shall have his own individually labeled towel and wash cloth.
+Each child shall have his own individually labeled towel or wash cloth.
 If disposable towels are used, they shall be discarded after each use.
+Individually labeled towels and wash cloths must be washed at least once a week.

 7.18 Diapering Area Cleanliness/Sanitization